RamanGodun/firebase-with-BLoC-or-CUBIT/README.md

 # 📦 Firebase with BLoC/Cubit

-A test-task project showcasing a production-grade Firebase integration in Flutter, built with Clean Architecture and BLoC/Cubit state management.
+A test-task project showcasing a production-grade Firebase integration in Flutter, built with Clean Architecture and BLoC/Cubit state management

 ---